-JONT B. ALLEN1 AND WOOJAE HAN2 1University of IL, Urbana IL 2Hallym University, Korea
+JONT B. ALLEN1 AND WOOJAE HAN1

-After many decades of work it is not understood how the average Normal Hearing (NH) ears, or significantly, Hearing Impaired (HI) ears, decode consonants.
+After many decades of work it is not understood how the average normal-hearing (NH) ears, or significantly hearing-impaired (HI) ears, decode consonants.
 We wish to discover the strategy HI persons use to recognize consonants in a consonant-vowel (CV) context.
-To understand how NH ears decode consonants, we have repeated the classic consonant perception experiments of Fletcher, French and Steinberg, GA Miller, Furui, and others.
+To understand how NH ears decode consonants, we have repeated the classic consonant perception experiments of Fletcher, French and Steinberg, G.A.
+Miller, Furui, and others.
 This has given us access to the raw data (e.g., to allow for ANOVA testing) and the ability to verify many widely held (typically wrong) assumptions.
-The first lesson of this research is the sin of averaging: while audiology is built on average measures, most of the interesting information is lost in these averages.
+The first lesson of this research is the sin of averaging: While audiology is built on average measures, most of the interesting information is lost in these averages.
 It has been shown, for example, that averaging across consonants is a grievous error, as is averaging across talkers for a given consonant.
 It will be shown how an average entropy measure (a measure of dispersion in probability) has higher utility than the average error.